+Public benefits Private benefits

-Public benefits The Westland District benefits from the wider community being resilient.
-Private benefits Individuals, groups and organisations benefit from the ability to receive advice about building their own capacity and about funding opportunities.
+The Westland District benefits from the wider community being resilient.
+Individuals, groups and organisations benefit from the ability to receive advice about

 COMMUNITY HALLS

 Council manages various buildings and halls that are used by the community.
 These facilities are a focus for community functions, activities and meetings, and their existence assists with meeting some of the social and recreational needs of communities.